ReactiveCocoa/ReactiveSwift/Documentation/DesignGuidelines.md

 ## Best practices

-The following recommendations are intended to help keep RAC-based code predictable, understandable, and performant.
+The following recommendations are intended to help keep ReactiveSwift-based code predictable, understandable, and performant.

 They are, however, only guidelines.
 Use best judgement when determining whether